isuruwg/pc-setup/README.md

 sudo apt install xautolock
 ```

-## 2.6.
+## 2.10.
 Aptitude

-Aptitude is not required to be install as Ubuntu already comes with apt and apt-get.
+Aptitude is not required to be installed as Ubuntu already comes with apt and apt-get.
 However, if you are using i3blocks with a checkupdates script as mentioned in the next section, please install aptitude by doing;

 ```bash
 sudo apt install aptitude
 ```

-## 2.7. tmux
+## 2.11. tmux

 ```bash
 sudo apt install tmux
 ```

-### 2.7.1.
+### 2.11.1.
 Setup tmux

 ```bash
 # create ~/.tmux.conf